Philippe Véron

 Philippe Véron (2 March 1939 – 7 August 2014) was a French astronomer.
-He worked at Observatoire de Haute Provence, where he was director from 1985 to 1994.
+He worked at the Observatoire de Haute Provence, where he was director from 1985 to 1994.

-He studied variability and statistics of quasars, as well as elliptical galaxies.
-He was married to French astronomer Marie-Paule Véron-Cetty, and together with her compiled and maintained the Veron-Cetty Catalog of Quasars and Active Galactic Nuclei, whose thirteenth edition was published in 2010.
+He studied the variability and statistics of quasars, as well as the elliptical galaxies.
+He was married to French astronomer Marie-Paule Véron-Cetty.
+Moreover, together with her, he compiled and maintained the Veron-Cetty Catalog of Quasars and Active Galactic Nuclei, whose thirteenth edition was published in 2010.